ChiragChauhan4579/MLOps-Airline-Passenger-Satisfaction-with-CI-CD-AWS/README.md

     Script 2: track mlflow, train a new model - XGB, on best model apply hyperparameter tuning create

 Next:
-    Script 3: Wrap script 2 in dvc the data loading, data preprocess and model training Script 5: Prefect with Docker
+    Script 3: Prefect with Docker
-    Script 6: Add new data push with streamlit/some storage - add in prefect flow (Script 1) Script 7: CI/CD on huggingface
+    Script 4: Add new data push with streamlit/some storage - add in prefect flow (Script 1) Script 5: CI/CD on huggingface